Van Jones

-Early life
+Early life and education

 Anthony Kapel Jones and his twin sister Angela were born in Jackson, Tennessee, on September 20, 1968, to high school teacher Loretta Jean (née Kirkendoll) and middle school principal Willie Anthony Jones.
 His sister said that as a child, he was "the stereotypical geek—he just kind of lived up in his head a lot."
 Jones has said as a child he was "bookish and bizarre."
 His grandfather was a leader in the Christian Methodist Episcopal Church, and Jones sometimes accompanied him to religious conferences.
 He would sit all day listening to the adults "in these hot, sweaty black churches."
-Jones was born after the assassinations of President John F. Kennedy, Martin Luther King Jr., and Robert F. Kennedy, and as he learned about the men's work, he became devoted to them as heroic figures.
-He pinned photographs of the Kennedy brothers to a bulletin board in his room in the specially delineated "Kennedy Section."

 Jones graduated from Jackson Central-Merry High School, a public high school in his hometown, in 1986.
 He earned his Bachelor of Science in communication and political science from the University of Tennessee at Martin (UT Martin).
 During this period, Jones also worked as an intern at The Jackson Sun (Tennessee), the Shreveport Times (Louisiana), and the Associated Press (Nashville bureau).
 He adopted the nickname "Van" when he was 17 and working at The Jackson Sun.
 At UT Martin, Jones helped to launch and lead a number of independent, campus-based publications.
 They included the Fourteenth Circle (University of Tennessee), the Periscope (Vanderbilt University), the New Alliance Project (statewide in Tennessee), and the Third Eye (Nashville's African-American community).
 Jones later credited UT Martin for preparing him for a larger life.